-eMagin is engaged in the design, development, manufacturing and marketing of OLED microdisplays. eMagin's traditional markets are the defense and industry ones, but the company is also targeting the consumer VR and AR markets with its latest microdisplays. eMagin trades in the AMEX Stock Exchange (Ticker is EMAN).
+eMagin is engaged in the design, development, manufacturing and marketing of OLED microdisplays. eMagin's traditional markets are the defense and industry ones, but the company is also targeting the consumer VR and AR markets with its latest microdisplays. eMagin is a public company (NYSE AMERICAN:EMAN).

 The latest eMagin news:

 OLED microdisplay maker eMagin posted its financial results for Q3 2020.
 While the company had a strong quarter in its main military market, but eMagin total sales were lower than expected as the medical and commercial markets were effected by the COVID-19 pandemic.

 eMagin reports revenues of $7.3 million, a decline of $0.6 million from Q3 2019.
 Net loss for the third quarter of 2020 was $3.5 million compared to a loss of $0.3 million in 2019.
 At the end of the quarter, eMagin had cash and equivalents worth $10.3 million.
 The company's backlog at the end of the quarter was $10 million.

 OLED microdisplay maker eMagin announced reported its financial results for Q2 2020.
 Revenues reached $7.7 million, an increase of 44% from Q2 2019.
 Operating loss was $1.3 million (down from $2.8 million in Q2 2019).

 eMagin says it continues to see strong demand for its microdisplays in the military market, and also in the medical market.
 At the end of the quarter eMagin's backlog was $13.3 million of products to be shipped in the next 12 months.
 Cash and equivalents at the end of the quarter were $11.5 million.